While SDC does most of the work, there is some coordination required to make this partnership the best possible experience for your district.

 Can districts make insurance mandatory?

-Can districts send an Excel or CSV spreadsheet to SDC with all of their issued devices?
+Can districts send a spreadsheet with their issued 1:1 devices?

 Thanks for visiting!
 We look forward to hearing from you!